MovingBlocks/TerasologyLauncher/README.md

 ## Development

 To be able to run **TerasologyLauncher** from source follow these steps.
 This guide is designed for [IntelliJ IDEA][intellij] (you can use the free community edition), but alternative setups are possible.

 <details closed>
 <summary>:octocat: Get Ready</summary>
 <br>

-To contribute to this repo, please open a [pull request][github forking] from your fork of this repository.
+To contribute to this repo, please open a [pull request][github guide] from your fork of this repository.

 For more information on building and developing the Terasology Launcher, make sure to read the rest of this README and [CONTRIBUTING.md][contributing].